Prime Minister Theresa May vows to protect 1.2 million British expats living in Europe

-In a parliament speech, the prime minister said she wants to guarantee the status of 1.2 million Brits living in the EU and 3.2 million EU citizens in the UK.
+You are currently browsing comments.
+If you would like to return to the full story, you can read the full entry here: “Prime Minister Theresa May vows to protect 1.2 million British expats living in Europe”.

-She said that her objective was to give ‘reassurance’ that all UK citizens in Europe ‘will be protected by our withdrawal’.
+Prime Minister Theresa May vows to protect 1.2 million British expats living in Europe

-However, the plan by May backfired when the European leaders insisted they would not discuss expat rights until Article 50 was triggered.
+The prime minister said she wants to guarantee the status of 1.2 million Brits living in the EU and 3.2 million EU citizens in the UK

 Why doesn’t she guarantee that the Govt won’t freeze the state pension for pensioners living in the EU then?